kunyuan/Feynman_Simulator/README.md

 # Feynman Simulator
-A generic purpose quantum simulator using Feynman diagram technique
+A general purpose quantum simulator using Feynman diagram technique

 ## Import project to CLion
    To create a CLion project, you have to do the followings: